sjahu/sjahu.github.io/blog/_posts/2026-09-12-toronto-dss-atlas-crane.md

 I searched for all kinds of combinations of "toronto", "atlas", "crane", "dss", "manufacturer", "harbour", "marine terminal 35" (the name of the facility that housed the crane), etc and turned up nothing.
 I looked for the 2004 by-law that had designated the terminal and the crane as heritage structures, thinking it might outline the history, but I couldn't find it.

-I had a pretty good hunch that the "D" stood for "Dominion", just on the basis that many, many Canadian companies of the late 19th and 20th centuries were named "Dominion Such and Such".
+I had a pretty good hunch that the "D" stood for "Dominion", just on the basis that many, many Canadian companies of the late 19th and early 20th centuries were named "Dominion Such and Such".
 Some more keyword searching ("steel", "crane", "1961" (the year the crane's installation began)) turned up the name Dominion Structural Steel and this image of a truck crane with that name painted on the side, but according to the caption, that crane was made by Bay City Shovels, and presumably only operated by Dominion Structural Steel.
-The name was a good fit.
+The name was a good fit, though.

 {% figure /assets/images/blog/2026-09-12/dss-truck-crane.jpg small %}
 Robert Lafreniere <a href="https://www.flickr.com/photos/83724340@N05/14517062563/in/photolist-o7PJW8-2pNScC5/">on Flickr</a>.
 {% endfigure %}

 I took a break to make some lunch and, while I was doing that, figured I'd throw some ✨✨AI✨✨ at the problem, since it can read things and fan out web searches faster than I can.
 20 minutes later, Claude had found the answer.
 I had told it my hunch about "Dominion", and it went down a rabbithole on a couple Dominion-named companies, including Dominion Structural Steel.
-It found records (all from archive.org, which is a good tip for future research) showing the following:
+It found records (all from archive.org, which is a good tip for to keep in mind for future research) showing the following:

-1. In the '50s, Dominion Structural Steel Limited. had been <a href="https://archive.org/details/sim_financial-post_1954-09-11_47_44/page/n29/mode/2up?q=%22Dominion+Structural+Steel%22">mostly acquired</a> by Canada Iron Foundries, Limited.
+1. By the mid '50s, Dominion Structural Steel was <a href="https://archive.org/details/sim_financial-post_1954-09-11_47_44/page/n29/mode/2up?q=%22Dominion+Structural+Steel%22">at least 95% owned</a> by Canada Iron Foundries.
 {% image /assets/images/blog/2026-09-12/dss-canada-iron.png medium %}

 2. Dominion Structural Steel <a href="https://archive.org/details/sim_saturday-night_1958-05-10_73_10/mode/2up?q=%22Taymar+Crane%22">built cranes</a>.